Advanced Development Journal

 Assistant Editor

 Kathee Jones, BFA, MA, has been an assistant editor for Advanced Development since 2015.
-She is a writer, artist, and longtime advocate for gifted children.
+She is a writer, artist, and long-time advocate for gifted children.
 She holds a BFA (Painting) and a MA (Anthropology/Sociolinguistics) from Arizona State University, and is a trained SENG Parent Model Group facilitator.
 She has decades of experience within the gifted community, with a focus on advocacy and non-traditional learning paths.
 Kathee has presented at NAGC and CAGT conferences and Dabrowski congresses, and her work has been published in Advanced Development Journal and 2e Newsletter.
-She is especially interested in the role of metaphor in creativity and transformation.
+She is also the coordinator of the Dabrowski Study Group..